-We want to provide you a solid overview of how to become a counselor in Arizona so that you are fully prepared and can be successful.
+We want to provide you a solid overview of how to become an LPC in Arizona so that you are fully prepared and can be successful.

 Working as a counselor in professional independent practice in Arizona will require the appropriate graduate school education.
 Several levels of licensure exist.
 Start thinking about areas of counseling that would appeal to you.

-Future Counselor: For Student in Arizona High School Student or Arizona High School Graduate
+Future LPC: For Student in Arizona High School or Arizona High School Graduate

 Your First Step:

 Choose the degree emphasis of counseling that that makes the most sense for you and earn the highest grades possible.
 Many graduate schools will require a minimum GPA.
 Do the best you can as an undergraduate, as the counseling field is extremely competitive.